PROTECTING FLORIDA'S PARADISE

 Our grassroots organization was founded by a group of cancer survivors and their families who began research into Florida's carelessness with its environmental resources.
 We learned that the lack of standards and accountability had affected human life, marine survival, wildlife, and water quality.
 Each of our experiences against life-altering diseases transformed into a strong desire to take action toward saving Florida's ecosystem and those being exposed to harmful bacteria and chemicals in our waterways.

-Sewer discharges, biosolids, coastal erosion, herbicide spraying, pesticide runoff, increasing development, poor infrastructure, mining, and cancer-causing chemicals in our drinking water are just a few of the challenges we face in Florida.
+Sewer discharges, biosolids, coastal erosion, herbicide spraying, pesticide runoff, increasing development, poor infrastructure, industrial pollution, and unregulated chemicals in our drinking water are just a few of the challenges we face in Florida.

 Working with doctors, environmental consultants, biologists, engineers, whistleblowers, and other experts in various fields, we research the challenges confronting our environment and educate the public about what's at stake.
-We believe that by protecting Florida's unique environment that we are saving wildlife, human life, and our economy.
+We believe that by protecting Florida's unique environment, we are saving wildlife, human life, and our economy.

 Were you diagnosed with cancer or an autoimmune disease in Florida and suspect that your illness was due to an environmental factor?

 Fight For Zero began crowdsourcing health information in 2014.
 This data is crucial in helping communities in environmental studies and independent testing.
-This information collection helped get Brevard and Manatee County cancer assessments done through the Florida Department of Health.
-We collaborate with other organizations nationally and work toward implementing Trevor's Law, epidemiological research, and visuals through mapping and graphics to educate our representatives.
+This information aids us in pushing for health assessments and epidemiological research and creating visuals through mapping and graphics to educate our representatives.

 Cancer and exposure to toxic substances in the environment are difficult to connect because a "latency period" takes 15-20 years after your environmental exposure before you're diagnosed.
 This data is important in helping us connect the dots.

-By bringing awareness to the exposure of cancer-causing chemicals, people can take steps to get health screenings and detect diseases in early stages.
-You can lower the risk of cancer and other diseases by making strategic lifestyle changes or taking measures to reduce your exposure to harmful environmental factors.
+By bringing awareness to the exposure of cancer-causing chemicals, people can take steps to get health screenings and detect diseases in their early stages.
+You can lower the risk of cancer and other diseases by making strategic lifestyle changes or taking measures to reduce exposure to harmful environmental factors.
 Our organization knows that prevention and early detection save lives.
-That's how we are fighting for zero cancer and disease in communities across Florida.
+That's how we fight for zero cancer and disease in communities across Florida.